College of Nursing

 Prerequisites: Consent of the instructor and graduate standing.
 This clinical course provides continued precepted experiences that allow students to develop the nurse practitioner role and clinical competencies within their specific emphasis area.
 Students integrate theory and clinical competencies to provide preventative care, health promotion, health education, health systems leadership, policy and evidence-based care populations.

 Prerequisites: NURSE 6954.
 This clinical course provides a continuation of precepted experiences that allow students to develop the nurse practitioner role and clinical competencies within their specific emphasis area.
 Students integrate theory and clinical competencies to provide preventative care, health promotion, health education and evidence-based care for acute, chronic and mental health conditions for individuals and families.
+An on-campus immersive learning experience is required for this course.

 NURSE 7200 State of the Science in Nursing Research and Practice: 3 semester hours